July 28th, 2014

 Slide Show of 2010 Tour

-This unique six week ballet intensive begins in Long Beach, where students will train with master teachers,
+This unique five week program begins in Long Beach, where students train with master teachers,

 choreographers and coaches.
 After three weeks the dancers and

-produced nine ballet tours to China with American ballet dancers.
+full-length ballets in China.
+Over the last 17 years he has produced ten ballet tours to China with American ballet dancers.

 Students return from their international ballet experience with